 To create the poured cream effect for the top of our Christmas puddings we used a roll of cotton wool, & cut out a round-ish shape as in the picture below.
 It doesn't have to be perfectly round as you can play with the shape of the cotton wool later when it's attached to the pinecone.

-To fix our cotton wool we used a paintbrush to spread PVA glue over the top of the pine cone before carefully moulding the cotton wool around the top.
-The cotton wool can then be easily moulded into shape, & the edges can be pulled down slightly here & there to create the running cream.
+To fix our cotton wool we used a paintbrush to spread PVA glue over the top of the pinecone before carefully molding the cotton wool around the top.
+The cotton wool can then be easily molded into shape, & the edges can be pulled down slightly here & there to create the running cream.